 HOPE IN THE HOLY LAND does not attempt to resolve the issue of the Israeli-Palestinian conflict, but it does seek to shed some helpful perspective and provide compassionate understanding on how it affects everyone living in the Holy Land.
 This film is thought-provoking, sometimes heart-breaking, and ultimately hopeful.

 Greg Laurie, Senior Pastor of Harvest Christian Fellowship, Riverside, CA

-A candid, courageous, and passionate journey through the complexities of the Israel-Palestinian conflict, HOPE IN THE HOLY LAND serves as an essential guide for Christians as well as for all people of faith who care about peace.
+A candid, courageous, and passionate journey through the complexities of the Israel-Palestinian conflict, HOPE IN THE HOLY LAND serves as an essential guide for all people of faith who care about peace.

 Ambassador Michael Oren, New York Times best-selling author

 As a native Arab, I’m overwhelmed by the clarity, honesty, and compassion of this film.
 HOPE IN THE HOLY LAND succeeds in achieving what many of our sophisticated intellectuals can’t, fairness.
 The film offers, with an open mind and a loving heart, a perfect human image of an impossible conflict exposing the best of us and the worst of us.
 I hope this movie is not just used in the education of Christians, but everyone.

 HOPE IN THE HOLY LAND is an important and insightful documentary about the Israeli-Palestinian conflict that manages to achieve something that so many other films and stories on the subject do not: balance and fairness.